 Camp Gay: The host of the 'Fashion Fix' skits, a broad parody of popular UK fashion guru Gok Wan.
 The fashionable advice-giving barbarians of Danke magazine may also be counted.

 Camping a Crapper: Edmund II's Stupid Death - killed by a sword up the rear from a Viking hiding in his toilet.

 "This is Mike Peabody live from___ for HHTV News, really wishing he was somewhere else...!"

 Cat Fight: Not shown, but very much talked about in the Roman funeral sketch:

-1st Roman dude: My uncle Centillus had it written into his will that he wanted a fight to the death between two beautiful women!
+1st Roman dude: My uncle Centillus had it written into his will that he wanted a fight to the death [over his grave] between two beautiful women!

 1st Roman dude: His funeral's in ten minutes.